 We conducted experiments to evaluate the speed of source code analysis.
 We calculated the results relative to the number of lines of code and the number of files in the analyzing project.
 The main aim of the experiment is to determine the speed of the algorithm, considering the average number of lines of code processed per minute.
-We used the IntelliJ IDEA Statistic plugin [3] to get the data for the experiment.
-The plugin allows you to calculate the number, size, number of lines, average value and other information for each file in the project.
-You can also find out the total number of rows, the number of lines of code, the proportion of lines of code, the number of comment lines, the proportion of comment lines, etc.
+We used the IntelliJ IDEA Statistic plugin to get the data for the experiment.